Koton Karfe

+History

+The Koton Karfe cave, also known as Usi Kwo Kwo Kwo Caves, is an ancient rock shelter in Kogi State, Nigeria, that served as a hiding place for warriors and villagers during past conflicts.
+It is believed to have been the first office of Lugard in Nigeria and can accommodate about 500 people.
+Visitors can go on short hikes to the front or longer hikes through the back or to the top, which has two waterfalls.

 Climate condition

 Koton-Karfe (Kogi LGA) experiences a tropical savanna climate influenced by the West African monsoon: a wet season from around April/May to October and a dry Harmattan-affected season from November to March.
 Temperatures are consistently warm year-round and rainfall peaks between July and September.